Birth Doula Support in OC & Long Beach

 As doulas, we will help you feel supported, cared for, and prepared as you approach the birth of your little one.
 We look after your emotional journey, something no one else on your care team is focusing on.
 We provide in-person support during your labor, birth, and the first hour or two of bonding with your little one, supporting births in hospitals, birth centers, and at home.

 During labor, our role is to be present with you, walking your journey of birth alongside you.
 Think of a doula like a birth coach!
-We can assist with non-clinical tips and tricks to aid labor progress, from comfort measures and maintaining a pain-coping mindset for labors without pain medication, physical and emotional support for women laboring with an epidural, emotional and informational preparation for cesarean births, and everything in between.
+We can assist with non-clinical tips and tricks to aid labor progress, from comfort measures and maintaining a pain-coping mindset for labors without pain medication, physical and emotional support for people laboring with an epidural, emotional and informational preparation for cesarean births, and everything in between.